 One of the best ways to determine how to improve and expand is by analyzing your product reviews.
 Product reviews offer a wealth of information and provide extremely valuable feedback.
 Customers will tell you what they like, what they don’t like, what features they use and what features are lacking.
 Look at competitor pages as well and find out what consumers are saying there.
 Find something that others are not offering but that customers are looking for and use that to create a new product variation or an upgraded version.

 This is another natural strategy for expansion.
 What products go well with yours?
 For example, if you sell phone chargers, add phone cases, screen protectors, etc. If you sell resistance bands, consider adding other exercise equipment that would go well with the bands.
 This is a great way to start creating some brand loyalty and bring customers back to buy more after their initial purchase.
 You may also want to consider creating bundles or kits with related products.

-Again, you can look at reviews and competitor listings to find out what customers want and what products they buy together.
-Another great source is the “frequently bought together” section of the product page.
+Again, you can look at Amazon reviews and competitor listings to find out what customers want and what products they buy together.
+Another great source is the “frequently bought together” section of the Amazon product page.
 This will tell you exactly what customers buy with your products.
 Take a look at product reviews for that item and figure out how you can improve upon it.